DJanoskova/my-startup-progress/README.md

   - I am paying for a personal copilot, so I believe it helped me be faster in delivering this solution.
 I hope that doesn't count as hacking!

 - VSCode editor settings
-  - There's no prettier file, which is a potential future improvement, but there is a .vscode folter with settings to format the code nicely.
+  - There's no prettier file, which is a potential future improvement, but there is a .vscode folder with settings to format the code nicely.

 ## App's behaviors